Sunitinib

 Sunitinib (Sutent®) is a targeted therapy drug.
 It is used to treat kidney cancer, gastrointestinal stromal tumours (GISTs) and pancreatic neuroendocrine tumours (PNETs).

-Sunitinib belongs to a group of targeted therapy drugs known as cancer growth inhibitors that block certain signals and stop the cancer cells growing.
-Sunitinib also stops cancer cells from developing new blood vessels (angiogenesis inhibitor) which helps shrink the tumour or slows its growth.
+Sunitinib (Sutent®) belongs to a group of targeted therapy drugs called cancer growth inhibitors.
+They block certain signals and stop the cancer cells growing.
+Sunitinib is also an angiogenesis inhibitor.
+This means it stops cancer cells from developing new blood vessels which helps shrink the tumour or slows its growth.

-You will be given sunitinib as capsules to take at home.
+You take sunitinib as capsules by mouth (orally).
+You will be given the capsules to take at home.

 During treatment you will have regular blood samples taken.
 This is to check things such as: